Overview

 • Phenobarbital (Luminal) interacts with CINCHONA

 Cinchona contains quinine.
-Quinine might increase how much phenobarbital (Luminal) is in the body.
+Quinine might increase how much phenobarbital is in the body.
 Taking cinchona with phenobarbital might increase the effects and side effects of phenobarbital.

 • Digoxin (Lanoxin) interacts with CINCHONA

-Cinchona contains quinine and quinidine which can slow the rate at which digoxin is removed from the body.
+Cinchona contains quinine and quinidine, which can slow the rate at which digoxin is removed from the body.
 Taking cinchona along with digoxin might increase the effects and side effects of digoxin.

 • Medications changed by the liver (Cytochrome P450 2D6 (CYP2D6) substrates) interacts with CINCHONA